 Faculty Technical Development

 Technical development opportunities are available for faculty through Human Resources and in coordination with department managers.
-These opportunities consist of a number of activities for the purpose of developing an instructor’s effectiveness as a professional representative of his/her respective field, including developing content-area expertise.
+These opportunities consist of a number of activities for the purpose of developing a faculty member’s effectiveness as a professional representative of his/her respective field, including developing content-area expertise.

 Faculty will set a technical development plan in addition to an instructional development plan as part of yearly expectations.
-With their managers, instructors will determine appropriate professional development activities that serve the instructor’s goal(s) for the upcoming year.
-Managers can then work with individual instructors to coordinate resources and support for such activities to be fulfilled.
+With their managers, faculty will determine appropriate professional development activities that serve the individual’s goal(s) for the upcoming year.
+Managers can then work with individual faculty members to coordinate resources and support for such activities to be fulfilled.

-A variety of print resources are available in the Learning Resource Center to inform and update instructors and their practice.
+A variety of print resources are available in the Learning Resource Center to inform and update faculty and their practice.
 Electronic resources, such as academic journals and an ebook collection, are available through the EBSCOHost database, accessed through the Learning Resource Center.
-Instructors are encouraged to work with their managers to request resources of more specific nature.
+Faculty are encouraged to work with their managers to request resources of more specific nature.

-Dunwoody College of Technology encourages faculty to participate in activities that promote their abilities as content-area experts.
+Dunwoody encourages faculty to participate in activities that promote their abilities as content-area experts.
 Faculty should work with their managers to arrange, budget, and plan for these activities accordingly.